Last revised: September 7, 2020

 For the translators to thus turn it into the wrath “of God” is to again throw the responsibility back onto God instead of us!
 Using God as a justification for our wrathful violence is so prevalent among us that skilled translators will even insert words that aren’t there.

-For a more complete look at the “wrath of God” in Romans — as a transformation by Paul into the idea of God handing us over to our own human wrath — see Part II of “My Core Convictions.”
+For a more complete look at the “wrath of God” in Romans — as a transformation by Paul into the idea of God handing us over to our own human wrath — see “Nuechterlein on the ‘Wrath of God’ in Romans.”
 (The original insight comes from Hamerton-Kelly.)
 This has become one of the most important insights for me since it shows a New Testament writer seeing the often wrathful God of the Hebrew scriptures in light of the merciful God in Jesus Christ.
 St. Paul, in my opinion, is working a very important ‘subversion from within’ of the “wrath of God.”

 1. Gil Bailie, “Paul’s Letter to the Romans” audio tape series, tape #6.